WICG/portals/README.md

 - Explain relation to `X-Frame-Options` and CSP `frame-ancestors`.
 These opt-outs probably become unnecessary if we have an explicit opt-in? [#232](https://github.com/WICG/portals/issues/232)
 - Explain relation to clickjacking.
 (Which might not be a concern anyway since portals are not deeply interactive?)

+### CSP integration

+CSP has various interactions with embedded content and navigations.
+We propose the following integrations for portals.

+A portaled page can apply CSP as normal.
+In terms of the CSP applied by the portaled content to itself, being portaled has the following minor impacts, analogous to similar impacts on iframed content:

+- The [`frame-ancestors`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) CSP directive, applied to the portaled content, might prevent the content from loading if it is portaled.
+(See [#232](https://github.com/WICG/portals/issues/232) for ongoing discussion on this point.)
+- [CSP Embedded Enforcement](https://w3c.github.io/webappsec-cspee/) can be used by the host page, via a `csp=""` attribute on the `<portal>` element, to require that the portaled content apply certain CSP directives if it wants to load in the portal.

+(Note that since portals do not allow hosting of `data:` URLs, `javascript:` URLs, `about:blank`, etc., there is never any inheritance from the host's CSP into the guest browsing context, like there sometimes is with iframes and their nested browsing context.)

+When it comes to the host page's CSP, it has the following mechanisms available to prevent content from being loaded into a portal, or being activated:

+- A new [fetch directive](https://w3c.github.io/webappsec-csp/#directives-fetch), `portal-src`, is introduced, which can be used to restrict what URLs can be loaded into `<portal>` elements.
+- [`child-src`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/child-src) is expanded to include portals, in addition to frames and workers.
+- [`default-src`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/default-src), which serves as a fallback for all fetch directives, will apply to portals.
+- [`navigate-to`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/navigate-to) prevents portal activation (based on the guest browsing context's current URL).

 ## Summary of differences between portals and iframes

 Portals are somewhat reminiscent of iframes, but are different in enough significant ways that we propose them as a new element.